-Once you’re done customising, hit save changes and you’re done.
+Once you’re done customizing, hit save changes and you’re done.
 You’ve set up AMP in your WordPress blog!

 Now go and visit one of your blog posts, then add /amp/ at the end of the URL string to see what your post will look like.

-You don’t need to add Analytics tracking code if you already use the Google Analytics plugin, tracking will automatically take place apparently.
+You don’t need to add Analytics tracking code if you already use the Monster Insights Plugin, tracking will automatically take place (apparently).

-OK so let’s go through a quick recap:
+OK so let’s go through a quick recap of the steps above:

 - Install and activate AMP plugin by Automattic.